apache/flink/docs/ops/security-ssl.md

   - Communication with the *Dispatcher* to submit jobs (session clusters)
   - Communication with the *JobManager* to inspect and modify a running job/application

 The REST endpoints can be configured to require SSL connections.
-The server will, however, accept connections from any client, meaning the REST endpoint does not authenticate the client.
+The server will, however, accept connections from any client by default, meaning the REST endpoint does not authenticate the client.

-If authentication of connections to the REST endpoint is required, we recommend to deploy a "side car proxy":
+Simple mutual authentication may be enabled by configuration if authentication of connections to the REST endpoint is required, but we recommend to deploy a "side car proxy":
 Bind the REST endpoint to the loopback interface (or the pod-local interface in Kubernetes) and start a REST proxy that authenticates and forwards the requests to Flink.
 Examples for proxies that Flink users have deployed are [Envoy Proxy](https://www.envoyproxy.io/) or [NGINX with MOD_AUTH](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html).

-The rationale behind delegating authentication to a proxy is that such proxies offer many more authentication options than the Flink project could reasonably implement itself, and thus offer better integration into existing infrastructures.
+The rationale behind delegating authentication to a proxy is that such proxies offer a wide variety of authentication options and thus better integration into existing infrastructures.

 #### Queryable State